What I Like About You (The Romantics song): Background

-Guitar Hero legal case
+Guitar Hero lawsuit

 In November 2007, the Romantics filed a federal lawsuit against Activision, the publisher of Guitar Hero Encore: Rocks the 80s, claiming that the video game manufacturer had infringed on the band's rights by featuring a soundalike recording of "What I Like About You" in the game.
 The Romantics lost their case in December 2007, with the judge stating that Activision had taken all the necessary steps in developing its product.